Table of Contents Show

 Traveling in an RV may have been a haven when the pandemic was spreading across the globe, but that doesn’t mean it’s the preferred method of travel for everyone.
 Many new RVers will put their RVs on the market once they feel comfortable returning to other forms of travel.

-Of course, the opposite effect could take place–it’s too early to tell at this point.
+Of course, the opposite effect could take place.

 Returning to normalcy is the driving factor here.
 As businesses return to full capacity and supply chains begin to clear up, production will return to normal and perhaps even increase beyond typical levels.